thecartercenter/nemo/docs/production-setup.md

 ### Check out the site!

 You should now be able to visit https://yourdomain.example.org in your browser (replace with your real domain name).
-The ELMO login screen should appear.
+The NEMO login screen should appear.
 Login with username **admin** and the password created above.

-See the [ELMO Documentation](https://elmo-nemo.readthedocs.io) for help on using your new ELMO instance!
+See the [NEMO Documentation](https://elmo-nemo.readthedocs.io) for help on using your new NEMO instance!

 ### Custom Theme